benisai/Openwalla/README.md

 # Openwalla Dashboard

+# The project is on hold, I have not had time to fix things 😭

 Openwalla is a modern dashboard interface for monitoring OpenWRT, built using React, TypeScript, and Tailwind CSS.
 Inspired by the Firewalla app, Openwalla provides a user-friendly way to visualize network activity and system performance.
 Inspiration came from the Firewalla app, thus the name 'Openwalla'.

 This project was initially created for personal use, but I am sharing it in hopes that others find it useful. **Please note:** The software is currently in **alpha**—some features may be incomplete or non-functional.
 Contributions via pull requests are welcome as I work toward refining and expanding the project.